google/flutter-mediapipe/packages/mediapipe-task-text/README.md

 ## Usage

-To get started with this plugin, you must be on the `beta` channel, using at least Dart 3.4.0.
+To get started with this plugin, you must be on the `master` channel.
 Second, you will need to opt-in to the `native-assets` experiment, using the `--enable-experiment=native-assets` flag whenever you run any commands using the `$ dart` command line tool.